Why Use Flashcards for Math?

 Pros

-- Excellent LaTeX support for complex math equations
+- Robust LaTeX support for perfectly rendered mathematical equations

 Cons

-- Steep learning curve for new users due to its complexity
+- Steep learning curve can be intimidating for new users

 Who They're For